VLDB2020: Submission Guidelines

 - Authors may take up to three months to produce a revised submission.
-The last three revisions deadlines will be May 15th, June 1st, and July 15th.
-Note that the June 15th deadline for revisions has been moved to June 1st.
-June 1, 2020 is the final revision deadline for consideration to present at VLDB 2020; submissions received after this deadline will roll over to VLDB 2021.
+The last three revisions deadlines will be May 15th, June 15, and July 15 2020.
+June 15th is the final revision deadline for consideration to present at VLDB 2020; submissions received after this deadline will roll over to VLDB 2021.

 - The final reviews of revised papers will usually be available by the 15th of the month following the revision submission.

 - While all attempts will be made to adhere to the schedule mentioned above, authors are advised that reviewing turnaround times may be subject to fluctuations.

 - For research track papers that belong to a special category (Vision, and Experiments and Analyses), authors MUST append the category tag as a SUFFIX to the title of the paper.
 For example, “Data Management in the Year 3000 [Vision]”.
 This must be done both in the paper file and in the CMT submission title.